Sidsag/project1/README.md

 * Figuring out how to tie the spaces together where 1 value connect to there spaces and planes.
 Setting the spaces up as objects vs string variables.
 * Visually interpreting & navigating the planes/sides.

-The final design aesthetic was intended to have what the original paper Tic Tac Toe qualities had;
+The final design aesthetic was intended encompass all the great qualities original paper Tic Tac Toe have;

 * Simple & Classic design, **anyone can play!**
 * Recognizable, no language barriers, **can play immediately, no manual required!**